rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 export { AuthUserContext };
 {{< /highlight >}}

-The App component can use the new context to provide the authenticated user to omponents that are interested in it:
+The App component can use the new context to provide the authenticated user to components that are interested in it:

 {{< highlight javascript "hl_lines=3 10 13 20" >}}
 ...